Pressure Washer Maintenance Guide Published 14/03/2007

 Taking care of your pressure washer will prolong its life and keep it running smoothly.
-Performing a bit of simple routine maintenance on a regular basis can also help you avoid bigger problems in the future.
+Key to taking care of your appliance is to regularly perform simple routine maintenance, as this can help you avoid bigger problems in the future.

 - Before use, always check the inlet filter for dirt and debris.

-- Look to see if the nozzle is blocked by dirt or grit.
+- Look to see if the pressure washer nozzle is blocked by dirt or grit.

 - Connect the water supply hose and, without the lance attached, squeeze the trigger gun to run water through your pressure washer until the water flow is constant.
-Then plug in to the electric supply.
+Then plug the pressure washer into the electric supply.

 - Water regulations require the use of a back-flow preventer valve at the tap end of the supply hose.
 Only use a full flow connector to connect the hose to the machine.

 - Always fully uncoil any extension lead during use.